MCP Usage Guide¶

 CodeClone MCP support requires the optional 'mcp' extra |

-pip install "codeclone[mcp]" |
+uv tool install --pre "codeclone[mcp]" or uv pip install --pre "codeclone[mcp]" |

 Client cannot find codeclone-mcp |

-uv tool install "codeclone[mcp]" or use absolute path |
+uv tool install --pre "codeclone[mcp]" or use an absolute launcher path |

 | Client only accepts remote MCP | Use streamable-http transport |